Getting Started

 • Safe Parameters - All queries use parameterized execution

-• Timeouts - Long-running queries will timeout automatically
+• Timeouts - Long-running queries timeout automatically (default: 5 seconds)

 Using Variables in Queries